Luca Guadagnino: International recognition (2017–present)

 On 28 January 2021, it was reported that Guadagnino was going to direct an adaptation of Camille DeAngelis's 2015 novel about teenage cannibals Bones & All, with Timothée Chalamet and Taylor Russell in talks to star.
 The film, Bones and All, had its world premiere at the 79th Venice International Film Festival on 2 September 2022, where it won Silver Lion for best direction.
-In 2023, he co-produced two Italian films and one short film, under his production company Frenesy Film Company, Margherita Giusti's The Meatseller, Pietro Castellitto's Enea and Edoardo Gabbriellini's Holiday.
+In 2023, he co-produced two Italian films and one short film, under his production company Frenesy Film Company: Margherita Giusti's The Meatseller, Pietro Castellitto's Enea and Edoardo Gabbriellini's Holiday.
 The three projects premiered at the 80th Venice International Film Festival and 2023 TIFF, respectively.

 On 11 February 2022, he signed on to direct the sports drama film Challengers, starring Zendaya, Josh O'Connor and Mike Faist.
 It was filmed in Boston in 2022 and was released in the United States on April 26, 2024, being acclaimed by critics and grossing over $90 million worldwide.
 That same year he produced Giovanni Tortorici's Diciannove and Dea Kulumbegashvili's April.
 April premiered at the 81st Venice International Film Festival, where it competed for the Golden Lion.
 Tortorici's film also premiered at Venice in the Orizzonti section.
 Guadagnino's second film of the year was an adaptation of William S. Burroughs novel Queer, with Daniel Craig in the lead.
 Filming was completed at Cinecittà studios in Rome in June 2023.
 The film premiered at the 81st Venice International Film Festival, where it competed for the Golden Lion.
 It received generally positive reviews.

-Guadagnino next directed the thriller After the Hunt, written by Nora Garrett and starring Julia Roberts, for Amazon MGM Studios and Imagine Entertainment.
-Principal photography began on July 6, 2024 in London and Cambridge University.
+Guadagnino's thriller film After the Hunt, written by Nora Garrett and starring Julia Roberts and Andrew Garfield, for Amazon MGM Studios and Imagine Entertainment.
+Principal photography took place between July and August 2024 in London and Cambridge University.
+The film premiered out of competition in the 82nd Venice International Film Festival, and received mixed reviews.
 He also served as producer on Hailey Gates' directorial feature debut Atropia, which finished shooting in July 2023, under his Frenesy banner.